MicrosoftDocs/SupportArticles-docs/support/mem/intune/known-issues.md

 ## Several Office settings in the settings catalog need parent settings enabled

+- **Date identified:** November 2021
+- **Status:** Active

-We recently identified several Office settings in the settings catalog that, when enabled, do not automatically enable the required parent setting.
+We identified several Office settings in the settings catalog that, when enabled, do not automatically enable the required parent setting.
 This can lead to the policy not applying as expected if you did not configure the parent setting.

 To help identify which configuration settings have this behavior, we recently made a user interface (UI) change to mark them as **(deprecated)** in the Settings catalog (preview) page.
 We have also included a full list below.